WarnerMeinshegran/Casio-python-games/README.md

 finally both question and answer will be revealed
 ### Word predict
-just like hangman in this game you have a certain amount of tries, your goal is to guess the word.There is a level system.
+just like hangman in this game you have a certain amount of tries, your goal is to guess the word.
-#### wordpredict compressed
-Its same as the previous game but is smaller by using a minfier
+This is the most updated game in this list
 #### wordpredict mini
 same as wordpredict compressed but:
 -less words to guess
 -no level system
--less updates
+-no updates

 ## Tools
 ### SDTcalc